edubart/nelua-lang/docs/pages/manual.md

 order: 4
 ---

-Technical specification of the Nelua language features.
-This still very incomplete.
+Technical specification of the Nelua language.
 {: .lead}

+This page is under construction and very incomplete.
+{: .callout.callout-info}

 ## Keywords